MCA welcomes Zahid’s call to conduct study on UEC

 “Dong Zong has also stated its willingness to discuss and has come out with several proposals in order to revise and improve its examination so that it is in line with the national education policy,” he said.

-Chong was speaking to reporters after attending the 69th Sri Lankan Independence Day celebration organised by the Sri Lanka High Commission in Malaysia, here, today.
+Chong was speaking to reporters after attending the 69th Sri Lankan Independence Day celebration organised by the Sri Lanka High Commission in Malaysia, here yesterday.

 Yesterday, Ahmad Zahid said he would instruct the Education Minister to conduct an in-depth study and make recommendations with regard to the non-recognition of the UEC at the national level.